youcefjd/Meteorite-Project/README.md

-#### The cleaning process can be found in a two separate PDF files in this repository
+#### The cleaning process can be found in two separate PDF files in this repository